 1. Does this tour itinerary includes visit to Sarajevo Assassination museum?

-Yes, our Sarajevo Siege tour does include a visit to Sarajevo War Tunnel Museum.
+Yes, our 1914 Assassination tour does include a visit to Sarajevo Museum 1878-1918 (Former Museum of Young Bosnia revolutionary movement).

 2. Does this tour include Sarajevo Assassination museum entrance fee?